 At BGPS we are very lucky to have so many clubs during lunchtimes, before and after school run voluntarily.
 The timetables will be issued shortly for these.
 Please remember if your child signs up to a club they must tell the adult in charge if they cannot attend for an important reason.

 As you know safeguarding your children is paramount at BGPS and it is essential for all that this continues at the end of the school day.
 We ask for your support to help ensure that we are sending your children off the school site in the manner that you expect us to.

-- If children are not leaving school with a parent or carer that we have been informed of can you please advise us otherwise a phone call will have to be made to confirm that you are happy for this to happen before we can release your child.
+- If children are not leaving school with a parent or carer that we have on record, then you must advise us of this as otherwise a phone call will have to be made to confirm that you are happy for this to happen before we can release your child.

 - If you have a child in Year 6 who you are happy to walk home from school on their own, please inform us in writing so we are aware of this.
 This is only for Year 6 children at this stage of the academic year.

-Please find below some very important dates for Year 5 and 6 during term 1:
+Please find below some important dates during term 1:

-Mrs Davis, Mrs Hemsley, Mrs Quantick, Mrs Watson
+Mrs Martin, Mrs Lewis, Mrs Quantick, Mrs Rees-Porter and Miss Wilson